tuq69550/Lab5_CloudRun_and_ExtraCredit/README.md

 ## 6. Contracts and Evolution of Services

-The `.proto` file is stored in the repository because it defines the contract between services and acts as the source of truth for the API structure.
-The generated `_pb2.py` files are not stored because they can always be regenerated from the `.proto` file when needed.
+The .proto file is stored in the repository because it defines the contract between services and acts as the source of truth for the API structure.
+The generated _pb2.py files are not stored because they can always be regenerated from the .proto file when needed.
 This approach helps services evolve safely over time because developers only need to update the contract and regenerate the code rather than manually maintaining generated files.

 ---

 ## 7. Microservice Boundaries and Extensibility

-When adding a new feature, the decision depends on the responsibility of each component in the system.
+When adding a new feature, the decision depends on the authority of each component in the system.
 If the feature changes how users interact with the service, it likely belongs in the public API, while internal processing logic would belong in the conversion engine.
-Changes that affect how services communicate should be reflected in the service contract defined by the `.proto` file.
+Changes that affect how services communicate should be reflected in the service contract defined by the .proto file.
 This structured separation helps teams extend systems without breaking existing functionality or disrupting other services.